anandngn/tmppub/Course3_SF/Final/Writeup_base2.md

 High-quality sensors and advanced fusion algorithms can be expensive and require significant power, especially in mobile applications like autonomous vehicles.

-To tackle these challenges, we relied on efficient and advanced filtering techniques (such as Kalman filters) and robust calibration strategies.
+To tackle these challenges, we relied on efficient and advacnced filtering techniques (such as Kalman filters) and robust calibration strategies.

 - Process and measurement noise variance are assumned to be constant in our case but it may not be so in the real world, so this factor has to be compensated.

-- Multiple sensor working at same time generates a lot of data which are redundant in nature specifically when its real-time and scaled, this may create a bottle neck situation in the input pipeline.
-During our experiments, we noticed some lag due to updates and deletion of objects from frames on the user-interface while tracking.
+- Multiple sensor working at same time generates a lot of data which are redundant in nature specifically when its caled, this may create a bottle neck situation in the input pipeline.
+During our experiments, we noticed some lag due to updates and deletion of objects fromf rames on the user-interface while tracking.

-- As noticed in our project there will be few false positive detection, failing to correctly classify (one might lead to unwanted braking).
+- As noticed in our project there will be few false positive detection, failing to correctly classify one might lead to unwanted braking.